Plugin Estimation of Smooth Optimal Transport Maps: Introduction

 Building upon a construction of~\cite{delbarrio2020}, a consistent estimator of $T_0$ was obtained by \cite{delara2021} under mild assumptions, by regularizing a piecewise constant approximation of the empirical optimal transport map $T_n$.
 We do not know if quantitative convergence rates can be obtained for their estimator under stronger assumptions.
 Beyond these works, a wide range of heuristic estimators have been proposed in the literature~\citep{perrot2016,nath2020,makkuva2020}, but their theoretical properties remain unknown to the best of our knowledge.

 Rates of convergence for the problem of estimating Wasserstein distances have arguably received more attention than that of estimating optimal transport maps.
-Characterizing the convergence rate of the empirical measure under the Wasserstein distance is a classical problem~\citep{dudley1969,boissard2014a, fournier2015,weed2019,lei2020} which immediately leads to upper bounds on the convergence rate of the empirical plugin estimator of the Wasserstein distance.
-While such upper bounds are generally unimprovable~\citep{liang2019,niles-weed2019}, they have recently been sharpened by~\cite{chizat2020} and \cite{manole2021a} when $P \neq Q$, and we employ these results to bound the convergence rates of our empirical optimal transport map estimators in Sections~\ref{sec:one_sample_empirical} and~\ref{sec:two_sample_empirical}.
-Though the empirical plugin estimator of the Wasserstein distance is minimax optimal up to polylogarithmic factors under no assumptions on $P$ and $Q$, it becomes suboptimal when $P$ and $Q$ are assumed to have smooth densities. \cite{weed2019a} derive the minimax rate of estimating smooth densities under the Wasserstein distance, and we build upon their results, together with those of~\cite{divol2021}, to characterize the risk of our density plugin estimators (cf. Sections~\ref{sec:one_sample_density},~\ref{sec:two_sample_density}, and~\ref{sec:two_sample_kernel}).
+Characterizing the convergence rate of the empirical measure under the Wasserstein distance is a classical problem~\citep{dudley1969,boissard2014a, fournier2015,bobkov2019,weed2019,lei2020} which immediately leads to upper bounds on the convergence rate of the empirical plugin estimator of the Wasserstein distance.
+While such upper bounds are generally unimprovable~\citep{liang2019,niles2022}, they have recently been sharpened by~\cite{chizat2020} and \cite{manole2021a} when $W_2(P,Q)$ is bounded away from zero.
+We complement these results by deriving a convergence rate that adapts to the magnitude of $W_2(P,Q)$, in Sections~\ref{sec:one_sample_empirical} and~\ref{sec:two_sample_empirical}.
+Though the empirical plugin estimator of the Wasserstein distance is minimax optimal up to polylogarithmic factors under no assumptions on $P$ and $Q$, it becomes suboptimal when $P$ and $Q$ have smooth densities. \cite{weed2019a} derive the minimax rate of estimating smooth densities under the Wasserstein distance, and we build upon their results, together with those of~\cite{divol2021}, to characterize the risk of our density plugin estimators (cf. Sections~\ref{sec:one_sample_density},~\ref{sec:two_sample_combined}, and~\ref{sec:smooth_domains}).